pageboard/pagecut/README.md

 Elements convert blocks to DOM, and resolvers are there to do the reverse.

 A resolver is a `function(main, obj, cb)`,
 - that can return a block immediately.
-That block gets a unique `id` if it doesn't already have one.
 - that can return a block asynchronously using `cb(err, block)`;
 - the synchronous block is automatically replaced by the asynchronous block

 obj can have obj.url or obj.node, depending on wether a url was pasted or a node is being processed.

-A typical module will use `block-id` DOM attribute to store the block id and keep track of its modifications, so it can later restore the original block.

 Elements